 \subsection{Thermodynamics}

 We first review the thermodynamics of this black hole proposed in \cite{Balasubramanian:2009rx}.
-Our calculation procedure follows \cite{Hartnoll:2009sz}.
-According to the AdS/CFT dictionary, within a semiclassical regime the partition function of the bulk theory is to be equivalent to the partition function of the dual field theory as a path integral over metrics.
-Given the dominant saddle $g_*$, the partition is
+Our calculational procedure follows \cite{Hartnoll:2009sz}.
+According to the AdS/CFT dictionary, the partition function of the bulk theory is identified to that of the dual field theory.
+The path integral over metrics is dominated by the saddle point $g_*$, and the partition function is

 where $S_E[g_*]$ is the Euclidean action evaluated on the saddle.
-This action must contain extrinsic boundary terms and intrinsic boundary terms in order to render the finiteness of the on-shell action, the internal energy and pressure of the boundary theory and to hold the conformal Ward identity.
+This action must contain extrinsic boundary terms and intrinsic boundary terms in order to render the finiteness of the on-shell action.
 This was already given in \cite{Balasubramanian:2009rx}:

 where $\gamma$ is the induced metric on the boundary $r\rightarrow 0$ and $K$ is the trace of the extrinsic curvature.
-The Dirichlet boundary condition is imposed on the massive vector field in the above action.\footnote{That is $c_N$=0 in the exprssion (3.3) in \cite{Balasubramanian:2009rx}.
-We rewrite that expression into Euclidean space and substitute the specific values of $c_0$-$c_5$.
+The Dirichlet boundary condition is imposed on the massive vector field.\footnote{That is $c_N$=0 in the expression (3.3) in \cite{Balasubramanian:2009rx}.
+We rewrote that expression into Euclidean space and substitute the specific values of $c_0$-$c_5$.
 There is a minus sign difference of $c_1$-$c_5$ here from those given in Appendix A of \cite{Balasubramanian:2009rx}.}

-One saddle is obtained after making the Wick rotating $\tau=it$ to \eqn{5eq5}:
+A saddle is obtained by Wick rotating eq. \eqn{5eq5}: